Mixed--frequency quantile regressions to forecast Value--at--Risk and Expected Shortfall: Approaches to VaR and ES estimation

+where ${F^{-1}(\tau)}= \inf \left\lbrace z_{i,t}: F(z_{i,t}) \geq \tau \right\rbrace$.
+For a given $\tau$, the traditional volatility--quantile approach to estimate the $VaR_{i,t}(\tau)$ is thus based on modeling $\sigma_{i,t}$ from a dynamic model of either the conditional variance of returns \citep[following][]{Engle:1982, Bollerslev:1986} or as a conditional expectation of a realized measure \citep{Andersen:Bollerslev:Christoffersen:Diebold:2006b} and retrieving the constant $F^{-1}(\tau)$ either parametrically or nonparametrically.
+In either case, from an empirical point of view, it turns out that distribution tests mostly reject specific parametric choices, and that using the empirical distributions is prone to bias/variance problems and lack of stability through time.

-Quantile regression has become a widely used technique in many theoretical problems and empirical applications.
+Alternatively, we can estimate directly $Q_{r_{i,t}}\left(\tau|\mathcal{F}_{i-1,t}\right)$ using a quantile regression approach \citep{Koenker:Bassett:1978, Engle:Manganelli:2004} which has become a widely used technique in many theoretical problems and empirical applications.
 While classical regression aims at estimating the mean of a variable of interest conditioned to regressors, quantile regression provides a way to model the conditional quantiles of a response variable with respect to a set of covariates in order to have a more robust and complete picture of the entire conditional distribution.
-This approach is quite suitable to be used in all the situations where specific features, like skewness, fat--tails, outliers, truncation, censoring and heteroscedasticity are present.
-The basic idea behind the quantile regression approach, as shown by \cite{Koenker:Bassett:1978}, is that the $\tau$-th quantile of a variable of interest (in our case $r_{i,t}$), conditional on the information set $\mathcal{F}_{i-1,t}$, expressed in this context as a $q+1$ vector of variables ${x}_{i-1,t}$ (including a constant term), is given by:
+This approach is quite suitable to be used in all the situations where specific features, like skewness, fat--tails, outliers, truncation, censoring and heteroskedasticity are present.
+The basic idea behind the quantile regression approach, as shown by \cite{Koenker:Bassett:1978}, is that the $\tau$-th quantile of a variable of interest (in our case $r_{i,t}$), conditional on the information set $\mathcal{F}_{i-1,t}$, can be directly expressed as a linear combination of a $q+1$ vector of variables ${x}_{i-1,t}$ (including a constant term), with parameters ${\Theta}_\tau$, that is:

-where the $(q+1) \times 1$ vector $\hat{{\Theta}}(\tau)$ is obtained by minimizing the following loss function, alternatively named also check function:
+An estimator for the $(q+1)$ vector of coefficients ${{\Theta}}_\tau$ is obtained minimizing a suitable loss function (also known as check function):